 A collaboration between architecture firms Fentress Architects and Arquitectonica, the exterior envelope of the Miami Beach Convention Center serves as a ode to the surrounding elements of nature- the ocean, beach and underwater life, and is one of the most technologically-advanced centers in the United States.
-Sentech partnered with both firms to design, engineer and manufacture both the glass canopy centerpiece and the decorative aluminum fin facade on the exterior envelope.
-Utilizing Sentech’s parametric modeling technology and our Decorative Fin and Overhead Systems, the facade was built using more than 500 unique angled aluminum fin shapes that span the exterior of the building, creating sweeping, wave-like undulation throughout the entire facade.
+Sentech partnered with both firms to design, engineer and manufacture both the glass canopy centerpiece and the decorative aluminum fin façade on the exterior envelope.
+Utilizing Sentech’s parametric modeling technology and incorporating both our Decorative Fin and Overhead Systems, the façade was built using more than 500 unique angled aluminum fin shapes that span the exterior of the building, creating sweeping, wave-like undulation throughout the entire façade.

 The elegant, curved canopy was created using laminated canopy glass that was manufactured in flat patterns, and later cold-formed at the job-site to generate the curved canopy shapes.
 This cold-forming of the glass is a rare technique used sparingly to bend glass plates into anti-clastic shapes to create the curvilinear forms demonstrated by this masterpiece- a symbol of resilience and sustainability.

 2020 World Architecture News (WAN) Award: Silver Winner, Façade Category

 2020 International Interior Design Association (IIDA) BESTaward: Serve Category

 Facilities & Destinations 2020 Award of Excellence, Prime Site Award

 LEED Silver Certified

 The Architects Newspaper: Undulating fins create a monumental entryway at the revamped Miami Beach Convention Center

 First Look at the New Miami Beach Convention Center